jburgy/jburgy.github.io/docs/_posts/2026-09-24-what-makes-an-expression-regular.md

 - **Branching.** `CNODE` and `XCALL` are mirror images. `CNODE` at `x` queues `x+1` and carries on at `x+2`. `XCALL` runs its operand first and leaves its continuation on the return stack, which is the current list.
-The closure takes four cells instead of two because of the empty-string revision Thompson describes in the paper's notes, which is also what keeps `a**` from looping forever. `XCALL` is `R> DUP @ SWAP 4+ >R >R ;`, which is precisely `call rel32`: take the target from the cell that follows, push the cell after that as the return address, and let its own `EXIT` transfer control.
+The closure takes four cells instead of two because of the empty-string revision Thompson describes in the paper's notes[^lambda], which is also what keeps `a**` from looping forever. `XCALL` is `R> DUP @ SWAP 4+ >R >R ;`, which is precisely `call rel32`: take the target from the cell that follows, push the cell after that as the return address, and let its own `EXIT` transfer control.
 Note